-The mission of establishing peace and democracy in a region, where homicides are more prevalent than a stable Wi-Fi connection, has come out to be quite hard.
+The mission of granting peace and democracy in a region were homicides are more prevalent than a stable Wi-Fi connection has come out to be quite hard.
 However, the assumption that the locals have not tried their best would be unfair.
-The lack of resources and the fact that there are many factors to be considered when looking at this issue create a very complex situation, which is not to be dealt with political naivety.
+The lack of resources and the fact that there are many factors to be considered when looking at this issue create a very complex situation which is not to be dealt with naivety.

-Organizations, such as the Central American Regional Security Initiative (CARSI) and the United Nations Office on Drugs and Crime (UNODC), have proven to be most successful solutions to this problem.
-Although they are not even close to restoring normality in the region, they have indeed provided the citizens and the governments of Central America with enough resources to combat at least a fraction of the problem.
-If this process continues, the people of these countries are to be given a new hope.
-One of the main issues in Central America is the lack of transparency within its borders.
-Its low status on the Corruption Perception Index shows the high corruption rate of these countries.
-The UN could create an advisory body to monitor and discuss with other countries on how to protect the democracy from venality and corruption.
-This could be an effective measure against corrupt politicians and could urge people, who normally mistrust their government, to elect politicians that put the state interests first.
+The creation of organizations like the Central American Regional Security Initiative (CARSI) and the United Nations Office on Drugs and Crime (UNODC) have proven to be some of the most successful solutions to this topic.
+Although they not even close into restoring normality to the region they have indeed provided the citizens and the governments of Central America with enough resources to combat a fraction of the problem.
+With the continuation of this process this would pledge some kind of hope to the people of these countries.

+One of the main issues in Central America is the lack of transparency within their borders.
+Their low status on the Corruption Perception Index shows the high corruption rates of these countries.
+The UN could create an advisory or monitoring body to monitor and discuss with other countries on how to protect the democracy from venality and corruption.
+This could be an effective measure against corrupt politicians and could provide the population, which normally does not trust the government, with politicians who out the states interest first.

-Public sector is a corrupt and underqualified part of Central American countries' economy, especially the police force, which, due to lack of resources, unsatisfying training and incomplete monitoring, is very ineffective.
-So, police officers do not really care to fulfill their tasks, because either they are scared or simply not qualified enough.
-The creation of national institutions in conjunction with the international aid either from the United States of America or from several NGOs could be instrumental to resolving the Central American crisis.
+Another corrupt and very underqualified public sector of Central America are the government officials.
+Lack of resources, training and thorough monitoring create the ineffective and sometimes also corrupt police officers who do not really care to carry out their duties, either because they are scared or simply not qualified enough.
+The creation of national institutions and international cooperation with the likes of the United States of America or NGOs could be instrumental to resolving the Central American Crisis.

-The main focus of all the parties should be on the immense refugee waves that are hitting Mexico's borders every day.
+The last main focus of all the parties should be the immense refugee waves that are hitting Mexico's borders every day.
 The United Nations High Commissioner on Refugees (UNHCR) has already taken big steps in order to resolve the issue.
-The governments just need to follow their lead.
-As mentioned before, the creation of a legal framework would help countries develop a detailed program for the management and distribution of any resources.
+The government just need to follow their lead.
+As mentioned before the creation of a legal framework would help develop an exact program for the management and distribution of any resources.
 Data collection is paramount for a better understanding of the issue and a more effective identification of immigrants.
-Last but not least, the building of refugee camps all over the region, which is already being implemented, has to continue so as to help the large numbers of displaced people in Central America.
+Last but not least the creation of refugee camps all over the region, which is already been implemented has to continue to meet the enormous amount of displaced people in Central America.